Joseph Rothrock House

 Joseph Rothrock House is a historic home located in West Chester, Chester County, Pennsylvania.
-It was built in 1858–59, and consists if a 2 1/2-story, three-bay main section with a 2 1/2-story gabled ell in the Gothic style.
+It was built in 1858–59, and consists of a 2 1/2-story, three-bay main section with a 2 1/2-story gabled ell in the Gothic style.
 Later additions have been made to the ell.
 It is constructed of brick and features a full-width front verandah.

 It was listed on the National Register of Historic Places in 1984.